Whatever you may have heard about PTSD, your past does not have to haunt your future.

 - Living without fear of what could happen next – you are NOT damaged goods

 - Learning to master haunting memories – you are NOT stuck forever.

 Planning your recovery Step #2 – Find A Buddy Back Home

 Don’t become a statistic: National Suicide Prevention Hotline

 VA benefits examinations of over 6000 veterans revealed to me that many veterans are unaware of what we know about PTSD now.
 As a 35+ year expert in psychological trauma injury and recovery, I have written a practical, straight-forward, even blunt book, PTSD Unplugged.
 All the nuts and bolts about PTSD: What it is, what it isn’t, and how to leave the war behind us.

-Dr. Pamela Hall is a Forensic and Clinical psychologist, and a Subject-matter Expert in Post Traumatic Stress Disorder, since 2008 working as a contract examiner in psychology for Veteran’s Administration benefits claims and since 2014 as a Qualified Medical Examiner for the State of California.
+Dr. Pamela Hall is a Forensic and Clinical psychologist, and a Subject-matter Expert in Post Traumatic Stress Disorder, since 2008 working as a contract examiner in psychology for Veteran’s Administration benefits claims,.

 To receive monthly updates on steps and resources for post traumatic stress recovery, you can reach out to us below.